cschroll/number-guesser/README.md

+## Overview
-JavaScript challenge project in the Full-stack Engineering course on Codecademy.
+JavaScript challenge project from the Full-stack Engineering course on Codecademy.
+### Technologies
++ Javascript
++ CSS
++ HTML